sudo-project/sudo/INSTALL.md

         This is also used to support the "log_subcmds" sudoers setting.
 For example, this means that for a shell run through sudo, the individual commands run by the shell are also subject to rules in the sudoers file.
-Please see the "Preventing Shell Escapes" section in the sudoers man page for details.
+See the "Preventing Shell Escapes" section in the sudoers man page for details.
 If specified, PATH should be a fully qualified path name, e.g.  /usr/local/libexec/sudo/sudo_intercept.so.